Healthy Communities through Collaboration: Public Health and Land Use Planning

 Through the project we are seeking to raise the awareness of local public health officials so they can proactively participate in land use planning decisions; raise the awareness of local planners so they can bring a more informed health message into the planning process; and facilitate long-term partnerships between these disciplines to design healthier communities.

-In 2006, APA prepared a Planning Advisory Service (PAS) report, titled Integrating Planning and Public Health: Tools and Strategies To Create Healthy Places which examines collaborations between planners and public health professionals committed to building healthy communities.
+This report examines collaborations between planners and public health professionals committed to building healthy communities.
 It outlines the five strategic points of intervention at which planners and public health professionals can coordinate their efforts: visioning and goal setting, plans and planning, implementation tools, site design and development, and public facility siting and capital spending.
-Case studies illustrate the specific tools — including health impact assessments — used in such collaborations.

 A national, web-based survey of APA members and NACCHO members was conducted in late summer 2004.
 APA and NACCHO collaborated with CDC project staff on the survey content and a survey research vendor, membersurvey.com, administered the survey.
 The purposes of the survey were to: